Tolga Yalkin, Assistant Superintendent, delivers remarks for OSFI’s second Quarterly Release Announcement Day

 Second, we will, also in next fiscal year, be consulting on a revamped Corporate Governance Guideline, which we are going to restyle our Accountability Guideline.

-There too, you’ll see culture figure prominently, given the critical role that directors and officers play in setting the tone for the organizations they lead.
+There too, you’ll see culture figure prominently, given the critical role that directors and officers play in setting the tone for the organizations they are responsible for.

 In addition to this change, around culture, we found ourselves needing to add slightly to the release today, which I think makes sense, for as we get further and further into our fiscal year, risks naturally evolve.

-While the regulatory notice is a temporary measure, it is a formal guidance until we do all of this.
+While the regulatory notice is a temporary measure, it constitutes formal guidance until we do all of this.

-• The final International Financial Reporting Standard—or IFRS 17 Guideline, as it is more commonly referred to.
+- And second, the final International Financial Reporting Standard—or IFRS—17 Guideline, as it is more commonly referred to.

 The need for these updates only became apparent to us after the ARO was issued in the spring, hence the fact that they don’t appear in the scheduled annexed to that report.